1. Introduction

 5. General Principles related to Donations

-ŞOK may donate in-kind or monetary.
-Donations may not be used as a subterfuge for bribery.
-Donations are charitable contributions made to the institutions listed in Article 7. ŞOK does not expect any benefit from these donations. ŞOK may not provide any donations to any Public Officials.
+ŞOK may make donations either in-kind or in cash.
+Donations may not be used as a means for bribe.
+Donations are charitable contributions made to the organizations listed in Article 6. ŞOK does not expect any benefit from these donations. ŞOK may not make donations to any Public Official.

-All donations shall be conducted transparent and in accordance with the applicable laws including but not limited to the Turkish Criminal Code, Capital Markets Board of Turkey's Communiqué on Dividends (II-19.1), other regulations of Capital Markets Board of Turkey, and Turkish Commercial Code No. 6102.
+All donation activities must be conducted transparently and in compliance with the applicable legislation, including the Turkish Criminal Code, the Capital Markets Board of Turkey’s Communiqué on Dividends No. II-19.1, other regulations of the Capital Markets Board of Turkey, and the Turkish Commercial Code No. 6102.

 Shareholders of ŞOK shall be informed at the general assembly of the amount of donations and their details.

-All donations shall be in accordance with ŞOK's vision, missions and policies including this Policy and ŞOK's ethical values and principles.
+All donations shall be in accordance with ŞOK's vision, objectives and policies including this Policy and ŞOK's ethical values and principles.
 All donations shall be in accordance with ŞOK's annual budget.

-Donations that have been made within the relevant financial year shall be added to the distributable profit assessment.
-According to the ŞOK's Board of Directors’ resolution dated March 9, 2018 and numbered 2018/13, the upper limit of the donations was determined as 0.2% of the amount disclosed in annual financial statements prepared in accordance with the Turkish Financial Reporting Standards.
+Donations made within the relevant fiscal year must be included in the calculation of distributable profit.
+According to the resolution of ŞOK's Board of Directors dated March 9, 2018 and numbered 2018/13, the upper limit of the donations was determined as 0.2% of the net sales revenue disclosed in the Company’s annual financial statements prepared in accordance with the Turkish Financial Reporting Standards.
 General assembly of ŞOK is authorized to change this limit.

-Donations shall aim to benefit society and shall not aim to benefit any specific individuals or be contrary to any social norms.
+Donations shall aim to benefit the public and shall not benefit any specific individual or be contrary to any social norms.
 The following rules shall be followed in all donations:

-- Donations shall be duly kept in company's books and records in accordance with the applicable laws.
+Donations shall be duly kept in the Company's books and records in compliance with the applicable laws.

-- Before a donation is made, donation recipients shall be subject to preliminary assessment with a risk-based approach.
-If a risk is noticed in this assessment, donation may not be carried out without eliminating the risk in question. ŞOK will donate on condition that the donation made by ŞOK will not be used for illegal purposes and will only be used for donations for the purposes explained to ŞOK. • Donations shall be made to institutions resident in Turkey, as listed below in Article 7.
+Before a donation is made, donation recipients shall be subject to preliminary assessment with a risk-based approach.
+If a risk is noticed in this assessment, donation may not be carried out without eliminating the risk in question. ŞOK will donate on condition that the donation made by ŞOK will not be used for illegal purposes and will only be used for donations for the purposes explained to ŞOK.

-- Charitable donations may be disclosed to the public authorities, if necessary.
+Charitable donations may be disclosed to public authorities, if necessary.

-- Charitable donations shall not be provided via any third parties.
+Charitable donations shall not be provided via third parties.

 6. Who may Receive a Donation from ŞOK?

-Pursuant to Article 3/B/16 of ŞOK's Articles of Association, provided that it is submitted for the information of the shareholders at the General Assembly, ŞOK may make donations and provide aids to universities, educational institutions, foundations, associations with public benefit or similar institutions, within the framework of the principles specified in the Capital Markets Board and the Turkish Commercial Code.
+Pursuant to Article 3/B/16 of ŞOK's Articles of Association, provided that it is submitted for the information of the shareholders at the General Assembly, ŞOK may make donations and provide aids to universities, educational institutions, foundations, associations with public benefit or similar institutions, within the framework of the principles specified in the capital market legislation and the Turkish Commercial Code.

 7. Political Contributions